 Loan Pricing – ROA or ROE

-Return on Asset or Return on Equity Measurements for Commercial Loan Pricing Whether the profitability of a specific commercial loan should be measured as a percent of the loan (return on asset) or as a percent of equity (return on equity) is an often asked question when using a loan pricing system.
-If the same amount of equity is allocated to all loans being priced, it doesn’t matter simply beca...
+Whether the profitability of a specific commercial loan should be measured as a percent of the loan (return on asset) or as a percent of equity (return on equity) is an often asked question when using a loan pricing system.
+If the same amount of equity is allocated to all loans being priced, it doesn’t matter simply because the mathematics makes them equal.
+What does matter is if different loans have different amounts...

 Read More